MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 timestamp = int(request.data.get('timestamp'))
 ```

-We also see that overall, the method uses a the `DeviceEvent` `model` schema to create a new event.
+We also see that overall, the method uses the `DeviceEvent` `model` schema to create a new event.

 ```python
 newEvent = DeviceEvent(